Studsz/emrcraft-launcher/README.md

 Welcome to the EMRCRAFT Installer!
 This tool is designed to help you easily install and launch EMRCRAFT, made by the EMRCraft development team.
-EMRCRAFT DISCORD SERVER: https://discord.gg/rbqwkwsqmf
+EMRCRAFT DISCORD SERVER: https://discord.gg/rbqwkwsqmf Why is there so many useless files?
+ All files. even if they were removed are listed here.

 System Requirements